playcanvas/playcanvas.github.io/README.md

 # Examples

-A selection of simple examples to get you up and running
+A selection of simple examples to get you up and running.

 See them <a href="https://playcanvas.github.io/">running live</a>